modalitysystems/modalitysoftware-docs/twa/TWA-Data-Dictionary.md

 There is full documentation of the datahase [here](https://github.com/modalitysystems/modalitysoftware-docs/tree/master/twa/database%20documentation/Tables), and the Power BI model [here](https://github.com/modalitysystems/modalitysoftware-docs/tree/master/twa/powerbi/model-documentation)

+## Reporting Capabilities

+Power BI allows us to report on any combination of the below informaiton.
+We can filter information by user, user attributes or teams

 # Information collected and avilable in Teamwork Analytics Usage and Governance Reports

 ## User Information from Azure Active Directory